Steven Anderson (pastor)

-He has been banned from many countries, including The Netherlands, South Africa, United Kingdom, Botswana, Canada, Jamaica, the Schengen Area, Ireland, Australia, and New Zealand.
+Anderson has been banned from many countries, in succession: South Africa, the United Kingdom, Botswana, Canada, Jamaica, the Schengen Area, Ireland, Australia, and New Zealand.

 Early life

-Anderson was born in Sacramento, California to an Independent Baptist family, and he attended Woodcreek High School, in Roseville.
+Anderson was born in Sacramento, California, to an Independent Baptist family, and he attended Woodcreek High School, in Roseville.

 Faithful Word Baptist Church

-Anderson established Faithful Word Baptist Church as a fundamentalist Independent Baptist church in Tempe, Arizona, on Christmas Day in December 2005 and he remains its pastor.
+Anderson established Faithful Word Baptist Church as a fundamentalist Independent Baptist church in Phoenix, Arizona, on Christmas Day in December 2005 and he remains its pastor.
 The church describes itself as "an old-fashioned, independent, fundamental, King James Bible–only, soul-winning Baptist church."
 Members of the church meet in an office space that is located inside a strip mall.

-The group is nondenominational.
+While some have mischaracterized the group as nondenominational, fundamentalist Independent Baptist churches are a unique Baptist denomination of their own.
 Anderson has used his influence to found the New Independent Fundamentalist Baptist movement, which includes other churches.

 The church has been described as an anti-gay hate group by the Southern Poverty Law Center, because Anderson has advocated the death penalty for homosexuals.

 Views

 Anti-government views

 The Southern Poverty Law Center describes him as a proponent of anti-government views.
 Anderson operates a website titled True Sons of Liberty where he recommends elimination of the Internal Revenue Service, the Federal Reserve Bank, the Social Security Administration, and child protective services.
-He has appeared on InfoWars on numerous occasions, and the InfoWars store used to offer for sale video productions by Anderson.
+He has appeared on InfoWars on numerous occasions, and the InfoWars store formerly offered for sale video productions by Anderson.

-Allegations of antisemitism
+Antisemitism

 The Anti-Defamation League cited Anderson of "a history of antisemitism through his sermons and a series of YouTube videos."
 Emory University PhD candidate Matthew Brittingham suggested that Anderson is part of a connected but "diffuse group of theologically-focused, antisemitic Christian conspiracists who deny the Holocaust."
 In March 2015, Anderson released a documentary titled Marching to Zion, in which he argued that the anticipated Jewish messiah is the Antichrist and that the Talmud is blasphemous.
-Pastor and conspiracy theorist Texe Marrs appears in the documentary.
+The Pastor and conspiracy theorist Texe Marrs appears in the documentary.
 In May 2015, he posted a YouTube video, titled The Holocaust Hoax Exposed, promoting Holocaust denial.
+Anderson has also promoted conspiracy theories about Jewish control of the American government and media.